Duke in Aix-en-Provence

 - Montagne Sainte-Victoire: We’ll take advantage of the region’s ideal early-summer climate to explore the nearby countryside and Montagne Sainte-Victoire, whose natural beauty was the subject of many of Cézanne’s paintings and continues to inspire artists at the nearby Marchutz School.

 - Paris and the Loire Valley: Midway through our time in Aix, we’ll take a weekend-long excursion outside of Provence to Paris and the Loire Valley, where visits to major landmarks (Paris) and famous châteaux (Loire Valley) will allow us to explore the history and culture of two regions very different from that of southern France.
+While in Paris, students will also enjoy some free time to explore the city on their own.

 HOUSING & MEALS